urvivaidya/urvivaidya/README.md

 - 👋 Hi, I’m @urvivaidya
 - 👀 I’m interested in ... becoming an analyst
 - 🌱 I’m currently learning ...
 MS Business Analytics @ University of Caifornia Irvine
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... database design projects
 - 📫 How to reach me ... http://www.linkedin.com/in/urvi-vaidya

 <!---